Maybourne

-Maybourne Hotel Group is a Qatari-owned British luxury hotel operator, which owns and manages The Berkeley, Claridge's and The Connaught hotels in London.
+Maybourne is a British luxury hotel operator, which owns and manages The Berkeley, Claridge's, The Connaught and The Emory in London, The Maybourne Beverly Hills in Los Angeles and The Maybourne Riviera in Roquebrune-Cap-Martin.

 History and background

-The Maybourne Hotel Group, formerly The Savoy Hotel Group has been operating luxury hotels in London with origins that go back 205 years.
-The group was renamed when the Savoy Hotel was sold off from the original group of four hotels: The Savoy, Claridge's, The Berkeley and The Connaught.
+Maybourne, formerly the Savoy Hotel Group, has been operating luxury hotels in London with origins that go back over 200 years.
+The group was renamed when the Savoy Hotel was sold off from the original group of four hotels – The Savoy, Claridge's, The Berkeley and The Connaught.

-The oldest hotel in the group is The Connaught which was originally built as the Prince of Saxe Coburg Hotel in 1815.
+The oldest hotel in the group is The Connaught, which was originally built as the Prince of Saxe Coburg Hotel in 1815.
 It was renamed The Connaught in 1917 after Queen Victoria's third son, Prince Arthur, the first Duke of Connaught.